team-friendo/signalboost/README.md

 **(7) Provision new signalboost channels:**

-Assuming the above returns by printing a success message for the new twilio phone number `+15105555555`, the below would create a channel called `conquest of bread` on that phone number, administered by people with the phone numbers `+151066666666` and `+15107777777`.
+Assuming the above returns by printing a success message for the new twilio phone number `+15105555555`, the below would create a channenewl called `conquest of bread` on that phone number, administered by people with the phone numbers `+151066666666` and `+15107777777`.

 ``` shell
 $ boost new_channel -p +15105555555 -n "conquest of bread" -a "+151066666666,+15107777777"